-Clinical condition or situation to which this PGD applies Where continuing chemoprophylaxis is required following exposure to a known deliberate release of anthrax Note: doxycycline is the preferred antibiotic for follow-on supplies to individuals aged 12 years and over (see Doxycycline further supply PGD) Ciprofloxacin as a follow-on supply should only be provided to individuals aged 12 years and over who have a contraindication to doxycycline or in line with incident specific advice For additional information on anthrax, including post-exposure prophylaxis, see CBRN guidance Criteria for inclusion Adults and children aged 12 years and over following exposure to a known deliberate release of anthrax And who have already received chemoprophylaxis for 10 days with ciprofloxacin or doxycycline And Are not showing symptoms compatible with anthrax infection.
+Initial chemoprophylaxis following exposure to a known or suspected deliberate release of anthrax Note: Doxycycline is also indicated for post-exposure prophylaxis to anthrax.
+See doxycycline initial supply PGD Incident specific advice should be followed to support choice of antimicrobial For additional information on anthrax, including post-exposure prophylaxis, see CBRN guidance Adults and children aged 12 years and over following exposure to a known or suspected deliberate release of anthrax And Are not showing symptoms compatible with anthrax infection.
 Individuals with symptoms should be referred urgently to the supervising doctor.
-See Action to be taken if individual or carer declines prophylaxis section of this PGD and CBRN guidance for symptoms Note: The benefits of using ciprofloxacin to prevent the onset of disease outweigh the potential risks of using this medicine in growing adolescents, pregnant or breastfeeding individuals who should be given ciprofloxacin in the situation criteria set out above.
-Criteria for exclusion Individuals are excluded from this PGD if: They have a known history of severe allergic reaction to ciprofloxacin, other fluoroquinolones or quinolones, or to any of the listed excipients (see SPC) They are under 12 years of age They have had a previous known severe (life-threatening, disabling, incapacitating, or requiring hospitalisation) adverse reaction to a quinolone or fluoroquinolone antibiotic They have a history of tendon disease/disorder related to ciprofloxacin or other fluoroquinolones or quinolones They have experienced unacceptable side effects while taking the initial ten days' supply of ciprofloxacin They are taking an interacting medicine as listed in the Drug interactions section of this PGD They have not given valid consent (or for whom a best-interests decision in accordance with the Mental Capacity Act 2005 has not been obtained)
+See Action to be taken if individual or carer declines prophylaxis section of this PGD and the CBRN guidance for symptoms Note: The benefits of using ciprofloxacin to prevent the onset of disease outweigh the potential risks of using this medicine in growing adolescents, pregnant or breastfeeding individuals who should be given ciprofloxacin in the situation criteria set out above Individuals are excluded from this PGD if: Individuals are excluded from this PGD if: They have a known history of severe allergic reaction to ciprofloxacin, other fluoroquinolones or quinolones, or to any of the listed excipients (see SPC) They are under 12 years of age They have had a previous known severe (life-threatening, disabling, incapacitating, or requiring hospitalisation) adverse reaction to a quinolone or fluoroquinolone antibiotic They have a history of tendon disease/disorder related to ciprofloxacin or other fluoroquinolones or quinolones They are taking an interacting medicine as listed in the Drug interactions section of this PGD They have known Chronic Kidney Disease (CKD) stages 4 or 5 (eGFR < 30ml/min/1.73m2) or are on dialysis They have not given valid consent (or for whom a best-interests decision in accordance with the Mental Capacity Act 2005 has not been obtained) See Action to be taken if individual is excluded section of this PGD

-&lt;sup>2 Exclusion under this PGD does not necessarily mean the antibiotic is contraindicated, but it would be outside its remit and another form of authorisation will be required
+$^{^2}$ Exclusion under this PGD does not necessarily mean the antibiotic is contraindicated, but it would be outside its remit and another form of authorisation will be required